 *Increase the exposure of the anti-sun bed message

 *Boost petition signatures in the bid to promote an outright ban on sun beds

 While clearly the issue of melanoma is incredibly sensitive and highly evocative, in order to secure high profile press coverage we knew that real life case studies— humanising this deadly disease— would be needed.

 While subjects were understandably difficult to locate due to the personal nature of the subject, Smoking Gun sourced, interviewed and drafted features with three individuals who had suffered or were currently undergoing treatment for melanoma.

 These included both first hand accounts of how their lifestyle and behaviour may have contributed to the condition, experiences before and after diagnosis, and shock imagery offering a visual example of how devastating the illness can be.

 Working with Gillian Nuttall, founder of Melanoma UK, we created additional advisory articles containing top tips for protecting skin against damaging UVA and UVB rays.
 We also interviewed her and drafted a long-form feature on the background of the charity.
-And, finally, we created a brand collaboration with another of our clients, Childs Farm, leading to a toiletries line sold on its SPF qualities.

 Measurement & Evaluation